yzhao062/pyod/README.rst

 Read Me First
 ^^^^^^^^^^^^^

-Welcome to PyOD, a comprehensive but easy-to-use Python library for detecting anomalies in multivariate data.
-Whether you're tackling a small-scale project or large datasets, PyOD offers a range of algorithms to suit your needs.
+Welcome to PyOD, a well-developed and easy-to-use Python library for detecting anomalies in multivariate data.
+Whether you are working with a small-scale project or large datasets, PyOD provides a range of algorithms to fit your needs.

-* **For time-series outlier detection**, please use `TODS <https://github.com/datamllab/tods>`_.

-* **For graph outlier detection**, please use `PyGOD <https://pygod.org/>`_.
+**PyOD Version 2 is now available** (`Paper <https://www.arxiv.org/abs/2412.12154>`_), featuring:

+* **Expanded Deep Learning Support**: Integrates 12 modern neural models into a single PyTorch-based framework, bringing the total number of outlier detection methods to 45.
+* **Enhanced Performance and Ease of Use**: Models are optimized for efficiency and consistent performance across different datasets.
+* **LLM-based Model Selection**: Automated model selection guided by a large language model reduces manual tuning and assists users who may have limited experience with outlier detection.

+**Additional Resources**:

+* **Time-series Outlier Detection**: `TODS <https://github.com/datamllab/tods>`_
+* **Graph Outlier Detection**: `PyGOD <https://pygod.org/>`_
-* **Performance Comparison & Datasets**: We have a 45-page, comprehensive `anomaly detection benchmark paper <https://openreview.net/forum?id=foA_SFQ9zo0>`_.
-The fully `open-sourced ADBench <https://github.com/Minqi824/ADBench>`_ compares 30 anomaly detection algorithms on 57 benchmark datasets.
+* **Performance Comparison & Datasets**: Our 45-page `anomaly detection benchmark paper <https://openreview.net/forum?id=foA_SFQ9zo0>`_ and `ADBench <https://github.com/Minqi824/ADBench>`_, comparing 30 algorithms on 57 datasets

-* **Learn more about anomaly detection** at `Anomaly Detection Resources <https://github.com/yzhao062/anomaly-detection-resources>`_

-* **PyOD on Distributed Systems**: you can also run `PyOD on databricks <https://www.databricks.com/blog/2023/03/13/unsupervised-outlier-detection-databricks.html>`_.
+* **PyOD on Distributed Systems**: `PyOD on Databricks <https://www.databricks.com/blog/2023/03/13/unsupervised-outlier-detection-databricks.html>`_
+* **Learn More**: `Anomaly Detection Resources <https://github.com/yzhao062/anomaly-detection-resources>`_

+**Check out our latest research in 2025 on LLM-based anomaly detection**: `AD-LLM: Benchmarking Large Language Models for Anomaly Detection <https://arxiv.org/abs/2412.11142>`_.

 ----

 About PyOD
 ^^^^^^^^^^